FAQs

 Are puppies required to be spayed/neutered?

-All puppies are sold on a spay/neuter contract unless otherwise arranged prior to being sold.
+All puppies are sold under the a spay/neuter agreement unless otherwise arranged prior to being sold.
 This means that puppy purchasers agree not to breed their puppies and agree to have their puppy fixed before her second birthday.
 Please discuss the age at which your puppy should be fixed with your veterinarian.
-We recommend waiting until after a girl’s first heat to have her spayed, as research indicates that fixing a puppy prior to puberty impacts the closing of growth plates, putting a dog at higher risk for orthopedic issues.
+We recommend waiting until about 7-8 months old to have a puppy fixed (or after a girl’s first heat, whichever comes first), as research indicates that fixing a puppy prior to puberty impacts the closing of growth plates, putting a dog at higher risk for orthopedic issues.
 Some breeders do fix puppies before sending them home, but research indicates that this practice puts puppies at serious risk for various health issues, so we choose not to do that here.

 Will we be allowed to meet the parents?